 If you thought you’d be back in the office by now and things would be back to normal, you’re certainly not alone.
-The ongoing pandemic has impacted our lives from top to bottom, and the seemingly temporary work-from-home setups have become semi-permanent instead.
+The pandemic has impacted our lives from top to bottom, and the seemingly temporary work-from-home setups have become semi-permanent for many folks.
 And for some people, that might mean facing the reality of buying your own printer.

 If the thought elicits a heavy sigh, we get it.
 However, not every printer these days is some huge monolith that’ll dominate your desk and collect dust.
 Some great compact printers are available that smartly trim down on perks and printing speed while still providing solid capabilities with a much smaller footprint.
 Some can even be used on the go thanks to built-in batteries.